 Sea The Stars

-It is unlikely that another racehorse will ever match the achievements of American champion mare, Zenyatta.
+It is unlikely that another mare will ever match the achievements of American champion, Zenyatta.
 In a career that spanned four seasons and 20 races, she suffered just one defeat.
-Her greatest achievement came at the 2009 Breeders' Cup meeting, where she defeated a field that included that year's Kentucky Derby and Belmont Stakes winners, as well as two European Group 1 winners.
-She became the first mare to win the Breeders' Cup Classic and the first horse to win two different races at the Breeders' Cup.
+Her greatest achievement came at the 2009 Breeders' Cup meeting, where she defeated a Breeders' Cup Classic field that included that year's Kentucky Derby and Belmont Stakes winners, as well as two European Group 1 winners.
+In doing so she became the first mare to win the Breeders' Cup Classic and the first horse to win two different races at the Breeders' Cup.
 Ironically, the only defeat of her career was suffered in the same race the following year, when she failed to retain the Breeders' Cup Classic title by a margin of just inches.